© Copyright 2007 – Present

 Support: Gallery wrap stretched canvas

-Description: A close-up depiction of the Magnolia Grandiflora blossom.
-The painted image extends around the edges of the canvas and therefore, does not require a frame.
+Description: A close-up depiction of the southern Magnolia Grandiflora blossom.

 SOLD: This particular painting sold to a private art collector in Georgia, however, if you would like a similar one of your own, contact us.
 For more information on how to commission a painting: Art Commissions Info.